Bekalah/cosmogenesis-learning-engine/README.md

 - Comment each major step.
 - Use color palettes inspired by [ARTISTIC INSPIRATION, e.g., Alex Grey or surrealism].
 - Resolution: [WIDTH]x[HEIGHT].
-- Output should render/save an image titled "Visionary_Dream.png".
   Return the code block only, no explanation.

 Tips for museum-quality, visionary art output